-Bottom line: It’s wise to commit to memory the phone numbers of the 2 or 3 people you know would want to contact in case of an emergency.
+Bottom line: It’s wise to commit to memory the phone numbers of the two or three people you know you would want to contact in case of an emergency.

 After all, a 911 dispatcher won’t always be able to help in every situation.